Cape Town unfiltered: These photographers are shedding new light on the city

 But it is also a place of great character, community and culture -- and that is where Isaacs draws his inspiration.

-Courtesy Ismaeil Isaacs
+Courtesy Ismaiel Isaacs

 "I try and convey a message of the beauty that's in the struggle," Issacs says. "[It's] not only the struggles that we go through that make us stronger people, but people that live here -- they are beautiful."